Theme Performance Guide · Updated Jul 4, 2026

 1

-Luxury animation effects and transitions adding JavaScript overhead
+Luxury animation effects and transitions adding 20-40KB of JavaScript overhead on every page

 This is typically the largest contributor to slow Largest Contentful Paint (LCP) scores on Prestige stores.
 LCP measures how long it takes for the main visual content to appear — and it's a Core Web Vital that directly affects your Google rankings.